If you misunderstand how to write a novel with the proper story structure, your book will never sell.

 - Katniss is our heroine and she has a miserable life

 - SURPRISE!
 There are drones and other technologies that indicate this to be a sci-fi

 - We are about to read a dystopia set sometime in the future

-Katniss volunteers, Neo takes the blue pill, Dorothy lands in OZ … the aliens are here!
+Katniss volunteers, Neo takes the red pill, Dorothy lands in OZ … the aliens are here!